 Vogeler-Boutin seems to want more than her money.
 She wants the world to know what the Lirolay did to her.

-“I pity your bad Karma in your business,” she wrote to the hotel.
+She wrote to the hotel, “I pity your bad Karma in your business”.
 “I shall be reporting this to a travel ombudsman and will ask them to publish this for the world to see as well as put my comments on your business practices on the Internet.”

-I don’t know if that motivates me to get involved in this case.
+I don’t know if that motivates my advocacy team and me to get involved in this case.